joshuamschultz/enterprise-ai-resources/enterprise-ai-tools.md

 **⚡ What:** Claude 4 Sonnet/Opus with 1M token context window

 **🎯 Use When:**
-- Processing long documents (750k words, 75k lines of code)
+- Long documents (750k words, 75k lines of code)
-- Need constitutional AI for safer, more aligned outputs
+- Constitutional AI for safer, more aligned outputs
 - Financial services (AIG: 5x faster underwriting, 75%→90% accuracy)
 - AWS Bedrock or Google Vertex AI integration